dcunited001/dcunited001.github.io/_pages/quotes.md

 > I have is the will that drives me to never let my pain be forever
 > meaningless.

+> Tolerance, alone, is not enough for love.

 > The greats who came before us, though we may seem greater, were
 > truly the greatest.